Zonghan-Barry-Gan/2022-promoting-grading-and-classification-in-BHI-dataset/README.md

 ## the BHI dataset
 https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images
 ## A typo
 A very first notebook named testing set as validation set, and vice versa.
 This typo was inherited to other notebooks.
+The actual split is still 70% for training, 21% for testing and 9% for validation during training